Visited 2130 times , 2 Visits today

-1- Despite what a few fruit loops would have people believe, I hold no bias whatsoever against C. megalodon.
-I look at extinct marine life from an analytical perspective.
-I study the fossil evidence, and any paleo-theories I develop are based on logic and common sense observations.
+1- Despite what a few fruit loops would have people believe, I hold no bias whatsoever against C. megalodon (or any other life form, extant or extinct).
+I look at extinct marine life from an analytical perspective, combined with common sense.
+I study the fossil evidence, and any paleo-theories I develop are based on logic and first hand observations.
 This was the case when I uncovered the reason behind mosasaurs hypocercal tails, the purpose and application of elongated necks in plesiosaurs, and the methodology behind the latter’s four-flippered swimming style.

-2- Although one or two might climb on their soap box and inanely try to convince people that my theory on Megalodon is simply a take on Jack Horner’s infamous 90’s position that Tyrannosaurus rex was nothing more than a scavenger (something now disproved), nothing could be further from the truth.
-If you read the blog post Megalodon, history’s mightiest scavenger?, you will see that I never stated C. megalodon was a scavenger.
+2- My theory on Megalodon is also not a take on Jack Horner’s infamous 90’s position that Tyrannosaurus rex was nothing more than a scavenger (something now disproved).
+In fact, if you read the blog post Megalodon, history’s mightiest scavenger?, you will see I never stated C. megalodon was a scavenger.
 At least not solely.
 It’s not an either/or, predator vs scavenger type of argument.
 Physiological changes in the shark’s teeth indicate that, as it matured, it became less of a hunter and more of a carrion eater, until it reached full growth.
 At that point, it subsisted primarily on whale carcasses and anything slow and unfortunate enough for it to wrap its seven-foot jaws around.
 This is an animal that began life as an active predator, until it got to the point it was so massive and cumbersome that it was forced to make a living off of offal.

 Now that we’ve cleared that up, let’s revisit the teeth of Megalodon, because some people seem to have missed the point – or lack therein (pun intended).
 It’s really simple.
 If you have a mouthful of steak knives, it’s a safe bet you’re biting into steak (and blubber).